 There are numerous frameworks for measuring research impact using citations and other criteria.

-For more information on citation analysis and bibliometrics, see: Bibliometrics: The Leiden Manifesto for research metrics
+For more information on how citation analysis and bibliometrics should best be used for research evaluation see: Bibliometrics: The Leiden Manifesto for research metrics

 Author Level Metrics

-There are many frameworks of measuring author impact: number and/type of of publications authored, number of citations received, and Author h-Index.
-This index is used to measure the productivity and citation impact of a scholar's work.
-These values are likely to be different because data sources vary by database.
+There are various measures of author impact, some are: number and/type of of publications authored; number of citations received; and Author h-Index.
+The h-index metric is used to measure both the productivity and citation impact of a scholar's work.
+Please note that these values are likely to be different because different data sources are used for each database.

 Interdisciplinary coverage through citation indexes for journals, conference proceedings, books and data with emphasis on the sciences, medical, engineering and to some extent social sciences and humanities.
-More: Thomson Reuters.
+More: Clarivate Analytics.